 Betternet Unlimited Free VPN Proxy

 Betternet offers a basic, but friendly, user interface with no extra options besides connecting/disconnect and select from the two available server locations: the United States and the United Kingdom.
 It works smoothly and it can be activated with a single click.
+It may be a good free VPN for Chrome.
 However, the latest news shows that Betternet is not safe.

 Hola – Unlimited Free VPN